MichaelDimmitt/git-me-in/README.md

 1. push switching (always uses your default, on push, if fails will cycle configs, if succeeds changes back to default.
 2. responsible easy switching (basically this will be a config manager..., primary, secondary, tertiary, etc.ranary)
 3. accept flags that provide different experiences: responsible easy switching, push switching.

+# About the name
+repo name is "git-me-in"
+it is like get me in but uses git 😅